2022 Masters Tournament

-The 2022 Masters Tournament was the 86th edition of the Masters Tournament, the first of the four major golf championships of 2022, held April 7–10 at the Augusta National Golf Club in Augusta, Georgia.
+The 2022 Masters Tournament was the 86th edition of the Masters Tournament, the first of the four major golf championships of 2022, held April 7–10 at Augusta National Golf Club in Augusta, Georgia.

 For the first time since the 2019 tournament, attendance returned to full capacity with maximum of 40,000 spectators per day; the traditional par-3 contest also returned.

 Scottie Scheffler won his first major by three strokes over Rory McIlroy.
 Scheffler had achieved his first PGA Tour win at the WM Phoenix Open two months earlier, and after also winning the Arnold Palmer Invitational and WGC-Dell Technologies Match Play he entered the Masters as world number one.

 Scheffler led by a record-tying five strokes after the second round, and held the lead from then on.
 His main challenger was Cameron Smith, who narrowed the lead to one stroke after the second hole of the final round.
 On the subsequent hole, Scheffler and Smith found themselves in the same tricky position, with Scheffler chipping in for a birdie, and Smith only managing a bogey, extending the lead to 3 strokes.
 Smith made a triple bogey on the 12th hole after his ball went into the water, leaving Scheffler relatively unchallenged for the rest of the round.

 Entering the final round 10 strokes back from Scheffler, Rory McIlroy shot a 8-under-par 64 to finish second, his best major finish since 2014.
 Much attention was given to Tiger Woods, who made his first PGA Tour start since the 2020 Masters after suffering severe injuries to his right leg and ankle in a February 2021 car accident.
 Woods made the cut and finished the tournament 47th, visibly limping for much of the last two rounds.
 Defending champion Hideki Matsuyama finished tied for 14th.

 There was no winner of the Silver Cup (prize for low amateur), as no amateur made the cut.
 This year's purse was increased over thirty percent to $15 million, with a winner's share of $2.7 million.